 In this case, following the Body Ecology Principle of 80/20 is especially useful because it means that your digestive system will have all the tools its needs to properly handle foods.

-1. In the case of gas, it is important to first determine where the gas is being made.
+In the case of gas, it is important to first determine where the gas is being made:

-2. Next, following the seven principles of the Body Ecology Diet, especially the Principle of 80/20, may be enough to control excessive gas in both the large intestine and the small intestine.
+Following the 7 Principles of the Body Ecology Diet, especially the Principle of 80/20, may be enough to control excessive gas in both the large intestine and the small intestine.

-3. If there is still too much gas produced in the small intestine, you may want to try to starve the bacteria that have taken over this area.
-This means:
+If there is still too much gas produced in the small intestine, you may want to try to starve the bacteria that have taken over this area.

-4. Adding beneficial bacteria and increasing enzymatic power in the gut assists both the small and large intestine.
+Adding beneficial bacteria and increasing enzymatic power in the gut assist both the small and large intestine:

 Gas in the small intestine is different from gas in the large intestine.
 Gas in the small intestine will build up and put pressure on the intestinal wall to cause bloating, cramping, and pain.
 For this reason, gas in the small intestine could be an indication of bacterial overgrowth, also called SIBO.

-To remedy gas naturally, use the following steps:
+To remedy gas naturally, use these simple steps:

 Information and statements regarding dietary supplements have not been evaluated by the Food and Drug Administration and are not intended to diagnose, treat, cure, or prevent any disease.
 Information on this web site is provided for informational purposes only and is a result of years of practice experience by the author.
 This information is not intended as a substitute for the advice provided by your physician or other healthcare professional or any information contained on or in any product label or packaging.
 Do not use the information on this web site for diagnosing or treating a health problem or disease, or prescribing medication or other treatment.
 Always speak with your physician or other healthcare professional before taking any medication or nutritional, herbal or homeopathic supplement, or using any treatment for a health problem.
 If you have or suspect that you have a medical problem, contact your health care provider promptly.
 Do not disregard professional medical advice or delay in seeking professional advice because of something you have read on this web site.